 Established in 1987, Mujib Biosphere Reserve covers an area of 212 km2.
-Bordering the Dead Sea at 416 meters below sea level, the Mujib Biosphere Reserve surrounds Wadi Mujib, a deep and majestic canyon that cuts through the rugged highlands and drains into the Dead Sea.
+Bordering the Dead Sea at 402 meters below sea level, the Mujib Biosphere Reserve surrounds Wadi Mujib, a deep and majestic canyon that cuts through the rugged highlands and drains into the Dead Sea.

 Many carnivores inhabit the various vegetation zones in Mujib.
-The Caracal, a medium sized cat with black and white ear-tufts, lives in rocky wadis.
+The Caracal, a medium sized cat with black and white ear tufts, lives in rocky wadis.
 It is a powerful and agile hunter with great jumping power, known to catch flying birds in its paws.
-Mujib is also an internationally important passage way for migratory birds.
+Mujib is also an internationally important passageway for migratory birds.
 Huge numbers of White Storks passed through every year starting from August, Black Storks, Buzzards, Honey Buzzards, Levant Sparrow Hawks, and much more.
 The globally threatened Lesser Kestrel breeds in the reserve every spring.
-The breeding population reaches some times 0.1 % of the globally estimated population.
+The breeding population reaches sometimes 0.1 % of the globally estimated population.
 At least nine species of birds of prey are known to breed in the reserve, significantly Bonelli’s eagle, Short-toad Eagle, Long-legged Buzzard, and Barbary Falcon.